 Efficiently predicting interatomic potentials is crucial to understanding and modeling complex molecular systems.
 Traditional methods for fitting interatomic potentials, such as quantum chemical calculations including DFT are not only computationally intensive but demand substantial time and resources.
 Machine learning force fields (MLFFs) describe the potential energy as a function of atomic structure descriptors, and their parameters are optimized to reproduce training data obtained from FP calculations.
-MLFFs have been successfully applied to predict the properties of various systems, including phase transition^{38-40}, interfaces, 41 adsorption, 42 and reactions 43.
+MLFFs have been successfully applied to predict the properties of various systems, including phase transition38-40, interfaces, adsorption, and reactions .

 Machine learning potentials have also been developed to understand interactions between water and silica polymorphs including zeolites.
 Roy et al. developed reactive potentials for silicates using an equivariant neural network that captured water deprotonation and silica dimerization reactions.
-And Neural network potentials for aluminosilicate zeolites have been developed by Erlebach et al. Mich included interactions between water molecules and Brønsted acid sites using ten different zeolite structures.
-Saha et al. used these potential to quantify how Si/Al ratio affects the proton solvation and water dynamics in faujasite (FAU) zeolites.
+Neural network potentials for aluminosilicate zeolites have been developed and applied by Erlebach et al. and Saha et al which included interactions between water molecules and Brønsted acid sites using ten different zeolite structures.
 By understanding the molecular interactions between the solvent and zeolites, simulations can open new avenues for optimizing reaction kinetics to enable the development of more efficient and selective catalysts.

 In this work, we examined adsorbed water behavior within AFI aluminosilicate zeolites based on their acid site distribution and Si/Al ratio (acid site density) as a model zeolite framework to determine the impact of these factors on water organization and hydrogen bonding interactions as a function of water loading in the framework.
 Our investigation focused on developing fundamental insights into how aluminum density and distribution affect water organization as a function of water loading in the framework.
 To enhance the sampling efficiency for the large configurational space of possible water structures, we adopted a strategy that leverages MLFFs to accelerate ab initio molecular dynamics (AIMD) simulations.
 The results unveil the role of specific aluminum next-nearest neighbor interactions on both the thermodynamics of water adsorption and the distribution of adsorbed water clusters.
 The findings underscore the relationship Brønsted acid site locations and protic solvents, which are relevant for liquid phase catalysis as well as oxygenate chemistries that co-produce water.
-These results have broad applications in designing catalysts with tunable control over adsorbed water matrices and consequently improved selectivities and kinetics for aqueous phase reactions or those that co-produce water such as dehydration from bio-based feedstocks.
+These results have applications in designing catalysts with tunable control over adsorbed water matrices.